 Open your Wallet app and tap the Apple Cash card.
 Tap the more button (the three-dot icon) and then scroll down to your child’s name.
-From here, you have access to a variety of tools that help you monitor and regulate your child’s spending:
+From here, you have access to a variety of tools that help you monitor and regulate your child’s spending, including:

-- Choose who they can send money to (family members, contacts, or everyone)
+- Choosing whom they can send money to (family members, contacts, or everyone)

-- Get notifications when they make a transaction
+- Getting notifications when they make a transaction

 If you’re a parent who isn’t the organizer but part of the family group, you can still see your child’s transactions and balance but can’t change their permissions and access.